Explore and Plot by Vector Layer Attributes

 Plot a vector feature, colored by unique attribute values.

 See the lesson homepage for detailed information about the software, data, and other prerequisites you will need to work through the examples in this episode.

-This episode continues our discussion of shapefile attributes and covers how to work with shapefile attributes in R. It covers how to identify and query shapefile attributes, as well as how to subset shapefiles by specific attribute values.
-Finally, we will learn how to plot a shapefile according to a set of attribute values.
+This episode continues our discussion of vector layer attributes and covers how to work with vector layer attributes in R. It covers how to identify and query layer attributes, as well as how to subset features by specific attribute values.
+Finally, we will learn how to plot a feature according to a set of attribute values.

 Load the Data